-3.1 Residents should be considerate towards others and courteous to all members of the RC community.
+a.
+Residents should be considerate towards others and courteous to all members of the RC community.
 They must refrain from behaviour or language which may cause disturbance or inconvenience to others or may infringe on the well-being and rights of others.

-- 3.2 Any display containing obscene or intimating messages or images, or creating a feeling of threat, is not allowed. - 3.3 Any action or behaviour that may interfere with the privacy, time to study and rest, or normal use of facilities by other users in the RC should be avoided. - 3.4 Residents should not occupy or allow any other resident(s) or non-resident(s) to occupy or share any part of their assigned room or the unoccupied bed space of the room. - 3.5 Residents should be properly attired at all times in common areas, which include but are not limited to the Communal Hall, Communal Room, Learning Commons, Student Hub, floor common rooms, corridors and lift lobbies.
+- b.
+Any display containing obscene or intimating messages or images, or creating a feeling of threat, is not allowed. - Any action or behaviour that may interfere with the privacy, time to study and rest, or normal use of facilities by other users in the RC should be avoided. - d.
+Residents should not occupy or allow any other resident(s) or non-resident(s) to occupy or share any part of their assigned room or the unoccupied bed space of the room. - e.
+Residents should be properly attired at all times in common areas, which include but are not limited to the Communal Hall, Communal Room, Learning Commons, Student Hub, floor common rooms, corridors and lift lobbies.